 Predatory Thinking by Dave Trott

-One of the most influential copywriters and creative directors from the pre-digital era, Dave Trott delivers a series of thought-provoking, bite-size studies, one line at a time, drawing on classical philosophy, military history and popular culture.
-First in “Predatory Thinking” and most recently in “The Power of Ignorance,” Trott accessibly, entertainingly and relentlessly champions those who were brave enough to zig when others zagged.
+One of the most influential copywriters and creative directors from the pre-digital era, Dave Trott delivers a series of thought-provoking, bite-size studies, drawing on classical philosophy, military history, and popular culture in this Nobel Prize winner.
+First in “Predatory Thinking” and most recently in “The Power of Ignorance,” Trott accessibly, entertainingly, and relentlessly champions those who were brave enough to zig when others zagged.